nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 }
 ```

 You can access and control a cron job after it's been declared, or dynamically create a cron job (where its cron pattern is defined at runtime) with the <a href="/techniques/task-scheduling#dynamic-schedule-module-api">Dynamic API</a>.
-To access a declarative cron job via the API, you must associate the job with a name by passing the `name` property in an optional options object as the second argument of the decorator
+To access a declarative cron job via the API, you must associate the job with a name by passing the `name` property in an optional options object as the second argument of the decorator.

 #### Declarative intervals